MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 // ==== Metrics of Interest

 // From an abstract perspective the evaluation of the quality of direct connections between mobile iOS devices is done building a prototype application that measures data transfer on the TCP/IP application layer.
-During testing, the application is simultaniously run on two iOS machines that connect via AWDL and measure the connection metrics.
+During testing, the application is simultaniously run on two iOS machines that connect via #gls("awdl") and measure the connection metrics.
 The measurements taken during the data transfer will then be displayed, ready to be documented by the tester for later evaluation.
 //The overall idea to evaluate the quality of direct connection between mobile iOS devices is to build a prototype application that measures data transfer on the OSI application layer.
 This application is built in the programming language `Swift` and in the IDE `XCode`.
 To access the Transport Layer of the OSI model the Networking Framework which is bundled in the iOS SDK was used.
 This SDK features a synchronous API to read and write data to the underlying networking stack.
 The measure interface lies directly on top of Networking Frameworks API which makes calculation overhead little.

 // This section should explain the what and why of your experiment — your rationale and high-level design, without diving into exact tools or code yet.
 // You could include:
 // Objective of the Experiments
-// What are you trying to measure, observe, or prove? (e.g., how AWDL handles peer discovery, connection setup time, data throughput, etc.)
+// What are you trying to measure, observe, or prove? (e.g., how #gls("awdl") handles peer discovery, connection setup time, data throughput, etc.)
 // Experimental Design
 // Types of scenarios you're testing (e.g., proximity, number of devices, interference).
 // Whether you're testing static or dynamic conditions (e.g., walking with iPhones, varying network conditions).